grepharder/blog/0x02_learning_frida_by_failing.md

 ## Perform static and dynamic analysis of text fields

-Imagine you are responsible for verifying that the password fields of a target app are setup correctly.
+Imagine you are responsible for verifying that the password fields of a target app are correctly setup.
 How can we do this?
 And I mean, **REALLY verify** this, not just by writing something in the password field and checking if it is turned into a set of points :)

 We will take two approaches: static and dynamic analysis.